 When pursuing an AAS degree or certificate, our students study a range of manufacturing-related disciplines which will prepare them for employment in manufacturing.
 For students who don’t have time for an AAS degree but desire further education of a specific area, our students can earn a certificate in blueprint reading or computer numerical control.

-What is Unique About Our Mechanical Production Technology?
+What is Unique About Our Mechanical Production Technology Program?

 Graduates of JJC have the opportunity to pursue a Bachelor of Science degree in programs such as Industrial Management offered at both Northern Illinois University and Southern Illinois University.